aslinedvinsson/FoolProoFlavors-recipe-blog/README.md

 **RecipePost Model**
 The RecipePost model is a partly customed model through the combination of the CodeInstitute Walkthrough 'I think, therefor I blog' and [Django Recipe Sharing Tutorial](https://www.youtube.com/watch?v=sBjbty691eI&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy)

- Acts as the central entity, with each instance representing a unique recipe.
+ The RecipePost model acts as the central entity, with each instance representing a unique recipe.
 It includes attributes such as title, ingredients, instructions, and a CloudinaryField for image storage.
 The user attribute is a ForeignKey linking to Django's User model, having a one-to-many relationship from User to RecipePost (a user can author multiple recipes, but each recipe has a single author).

 **Comment Model**
 The comment model is taken from the CodeInstitute Walkthrough 'I think, therefor I blog'.
-Model to store user comments on recipes, it has a many-to-one relationship with RecipePost via a ForeignKey.
+The model is used for storing user comments on recipes, it has a many-to-one relationship with RecipePost via a ForeignKey.
 This setup allows multiple comments to be associated with a single recipe.
 There is also a ForeignKey back to the User model, indicating which user posted the comment, thus implementing a one-to-many relationship from User to Comment.

 **RecipeRating Model**
 Custom model.
 Provides a mechanism for users to rate recipes, incorporating a numerical reciperating field.
 It maintains a dual ForeignKey setup: one linking to RecipePost and another to User.
 This creates a many-to-one relationship from RecipeRating to both RecipePost and User, enabling multiple ratings per recipe and per user.